-Children are admitted into school in their Colour Groups over a minimum of a planned two week period in which they are invited to attend on their first session with their parents or a significant adult.
-This ensures the child has time to get to know where things are in the school and meets the new adults with a parent present so it feels safe and secure and there are no issues around separation in that first key experience.
+Children are admitted into school in their Colour Groups over a minimum of a planned two-week period in which they are invited to attend on their first session with their parents or a significant adult.
+This ensures the child has time to get to know where things are in the school and meets the new adults with a parent present so they feel safe and secure and there are no issues around separation in that first key experience.
 This is vital even if children have attended other groups or seem quite confident.
 After the first session children may stay unaccompanied but we carefully plan that this is only for a short time in the first week.
-By the second week children can begin to extend their sessions based on their ‘readiness’ and this will be discussed with by Colour group leaders with Parents on a daily basis if necessary.
+By the second week children can begin to extend their sessions based on their ‘readiness’ and this will be discussed by Colour group leaders with Parents on a daily basis if necessary.

 The Nursery Staff team are highly experienced at supporting children of this age to settle into School routines safely and securely.
 They have for many years been part of action research and their practice is informed and carefully judged.
 Staff will often discuss individual children as a whole team before making decisions about the correct approach.
-Please follow the very good advice staff provide at this important transition point.
+Staff strongly encourage parents to follow the very good advice staff provide at this important transition point.

 The shorter sessions and ‘invited small groups’ ensure the environment is not too busy or overwhelming in the first week and allow children to become familiar with spaces and people in a considered way.
 Many children find they are then confident to begin extending sessions but we will work with families and children on an individual basis and for some children it is appropriate that they continue a carefully planned settling in arrangement to build their confidence.

 Initially the School environment will remain very familiar and routines will be established with children that again quickly become familiar and help children feel secure.
 As staff ‘notice’ children becoming settled and familiar with the routines of the School day we introduce specific group times eg. Music and Phonics.
-Our key aim is to build a secure and effective relationship with the child so they may extended their attendance times quickly and begin to access learning opportunities.
-As this process develops staff may ask to meet with you and discuss details or answer questions that have arisen, please allow time for this important partnership work.
+Our key aim is to build a secure and effective relationship with the child so they may extend their attendance times quickly and begin to access learning opportunities.
+As this process develops staff may ask to meet parents and discuss details or answer questions that have arisen.
+Parents are asked to allow time for this important partnership work.

 We ask that parents work in partnership with us at this vital point so that we can plan an effective and successful settling in process that will continue to support the child in future transitional situations.
-We are very aware that for some Parents this is difficult, especially for working and studying Parents and ask you find a way to support with this process, which is often completed within a few short weeks and has a significant impact for future experiences.
-It maybe that you can co-ordinate an aunt or grandparent to be the significant adult who stays or collects on short session days if that is appropriate.
-It does make a difference and feedback from parents whose children have experienced settling in difficulties about the careful thought and planning by the staff team here at Whitnash Nursery School has been very positive.
+We are very aware that for some Parents this is difficult, especially for working and studying Parents.
+Parents are asked to find a way to support this process, which is often completed within a few short weeks and has a significant impact for future experiences.
+It maybe that Parents can co-ordinate an aunt or grandparent to be the significant adult who stays or collects on short session days if that is appropriate.
+It does make a difference; Parents whose children have experienced settling in difficulties say that the careful thought and planning by the staff team at Nursery School has been very positive.

 Objectives for Induction process